Share data securely using Delta Sharing

 The primary concepts underlying Delta Sharing in Databricks are shares and recipients.

 In Delta Sharing, a share is a read-only collection of tables and table partitions to be shared with one or more recipients.
+If your recipient uses a Unity Catalog-enabled Databricks workspace, you can also include notebook files in a share.

 If you remove a share from your Unity Catalog metastore, all recipients of that share lose the ability to access it.